 There may be some research questions that the study of captive marine mammals can answer most directly (such as questions regarding cognition or the impacts of human-caused sound on hearing), but research programs that are not part of the entertainment industry could address those questions.
-Indeed, due to advancements in technology, such as biopsy darts, satellite tags, drones, and underwater remotely operated vehicles, as well as improvements in capture and release techniques, 124 in-depth study of the behavior and physiology of free-ranging marine mammals is now possible, adding to the redundancy of captive animals as research subjects.
+Indeed, due to advancements in technology-such as biopsy darts, various types of radio and satellite tags, drones, feces (and blow) collection and genetic analysis, and remotely operated underwater vehicles, as well as improvements in capture and release techniques143 in-depth study of the behavior and physiology of free-ranging marine mammals is now possible, adding to the redundancy of captive animals as research subjects.